 - Normal insulin levels but elevated hormones like cortisol, DHEA, or testosterone

-Stress and adrenal function play an integral part in contributing to the hormonal imbalance seen in this type of PCOS.
+Stress and adrenal function play an integral part in contributing to the hormonal imbalance seen in this type of PCOS/PMOS.
 Chronic stress triggers the hypothalamic-pituitary-adrenal (HPA) axis, increasing cortisol and other adrenal androgens and raising testosterone levels even further.

 The excess cortisol can also block aromatase activity, impairing the conversion of testosterone to estradiol within the ovaries.
 This worsens imbalances, resulting in higher testosterone levels and insufficient estradiol.
 When there is inadequate conversion of estradiol, the brain reacts by producing more LH, which keeps the cycle going.

-Polycystic Ovary Syndrome (PCOS) is a hormonal imbalance affecting many women, but there are natural ways to help your body bring back into balance.
+PMOS, previously known as PCOS, is a hormonal imbalance affecting many women, but there are natural ways to help your body bring back into balance.

 1. Diet and Nutrition